gavinmcfarland/plugma/packages/website/content/docs/0-index/8-bundling-your-plugin.md

 # Bundling your Plugin

 Plugma uses Vite to bundle both your plugin's main code and UI code.
-Bundling is the process of combining multiple files and dependencies into optimized, production-ready files.
+Bundling is the process of combining multiple files and dependencies into optimised, production-ready files.
 This guide explains how to configure the bundling process to suit your plugin's needs.

 ## Basic Configuration